mohakparmar/MPLocationManager/README.md

 # Installation
 **Using CocoaPods**

-1) Add the pod MPLocationManager to your Podfile.
+1) Add the pod 'MPLocationManager', '1.1.0' to your Podfile.
-2) pod 'MPLocationManager'
+2) pod 'MPLocationManager', '1.1.0'
 3) Run pod install from Terminal, then open your app's .xcworkspace file to launch Xcode.
 4) import the MPLocationManager.h header.
 5) With use_frameworks! in your Podfile